 The Investigative Process

 At the conclusion of the investigation, the Human Rights Investigator recommends a determination of probable cause or no probable cause to believe unlawful discrimination has occurred to the Human Rights Director.
 The Human Rights Director reviews the recommendation and issues a formal finding.
-If the case receives a no probable cause determination, it will be dismissed.
-A Complainant whose charge of discrimination was filed under applicable federal laws (Title VII, ADA, ADEA) may ask the EEOC to review the Offices final finding.

-If a probable cause determination is issued, the Office will attempt to conciliate between the parties to reach a resolution.
-If conciliation is successful, the terms of the agreement will be put forth in a formal conciliation agreement and the case will be closed.
-If conciliation is not successful, the Administrator will notify the Human Rights Commission and the Commission will schedule a public hearing.
+If a probable cause finding is issued, the Office will begin a thirty-day mandatory conciliation process.
+If conciliation is successful, the terms of the agreement are set forth in writing and the case is closed.
+If conciliation is not successful, the Human Rights Director may notify the Human Rights Commission to schedule a public hearing.
 The parties should consult with the Investigator or with an attorney about post-administrative legal actions.

 Request for a Notice of Right to Sue

 Complainants may request a "Notice of Right to Sue" in federal court from the EEOC at specified periods while a case is pending.
 Once a request for a Notice of Right to Sue is made, the office terminates its investigation and the case is closed.
 Cases with concurrent federal and Alexandria jurisdiction are deemed dual-filed with the Office and the EEOC.